Insurance is welcome!

 As part of our commitment to care and passion for offering integrative services that are central for mind, body, and spiritual healing, Torus Therapy provides the opportunity to use HSA, HRA, and FSA funds for payment of our listed services.

-Some Health Savings Account (HSA), Health Reimbursement Arrangement (HRA), and Flexible Savings Account (FSA) enable you to use your spendings accounts for services such as massage therapy, yoga, and chiropractic care.
+Some Health Savings Account (HSA), Health Reimbursement Arrangement (HRA), and Flexible Savings Account (FSA) enable you to use your spendings accounts for services such as massage therapy, yoga, and reiki.
+You may also be able to use these accounts for our workshops, events, and meditations.
 Depending on the plan, it may require you to receive a recommendation from a health care professional to qualify the services as a necessary expense for treatment or prevention.

 If you do not have a flexible spending card, we can provide a receipt to be submitted for potential reimbursement.